 However, there are far more white people in the US than black people (60% vs. 13% according to 2019 Census estimates).
-So of course police people kill more white people than black people in the US!
-That doesn’t tell us much about white people or black people or police.
-It might only tell us about the base rates of white people and black people in the US.
-So what happens when we account for those base rates?
+So of course police people kill far more white people than black people in the US!
+That tells us more about the general population than about police.
+But what happens when we account for the base rates of white and black people?

 3. Stereotypes & The Base Rate Fallacy

 Psychology has revealed that we are prone to ignore base rates when calculating probabilities about stereotyped people or groups.
-Consider a famous example (Kahneman & Tversky, 1973, p.
+Consider a famous example of how we might reason according to stereotypes (Kahneman & Tversky, 1973, p.
 241).

 Jack is a 45-year-old man.
 He is married and has four children.
 He is generally conservative, careful, and ambitious.
 He shows no interest in political and social issues and spends most of his free time on his many hobbies which include home carpentry, sailing, and mathematical puzzles.

 The probability that Jack is one of the 30 engineers in the sample of 100 people is ____ %